chrishokamp/handycat/README.md

 ### Styles
 * the project uses [sass](http://sass-lang.com/) and makes use of mixins and css variables in the app/styles/ directory
+* you need at least sass 3.3 -- do `sass -v` to check your version, `gem install sass` to install/update

 ## Running the Servers
 * to start the server to the glossary and concordancer endpoints, do: